OfWolfAndMan/CCIE-Lab-Automation/README.md

 - Router/Switch serial IPs and ports, and in-band IPs

 - Path to your scenario/baseline/hardening configurations on the box running the script

-**Known Bugs:**

-When using the "configure replace" command on the CSRs, it has been discovered that the CSR may reload without user intervention.
-After some investigation, there seems to be a loop running through the configuration replace multiple times.
-Further investigation is required.